angular/angular/src/lib/core/ripple/ripple.md

 };
 ```

+**Note**: Ripples will also have no animation if the `NoopAnimationsModule` is being used.
+This
+also means that the durations in the `animation` configuration won't be taken into account.

 ### Animation behavior

 There are two different animation behaviors for the fade-out of ripples shown in the Material